portotype/portotype.com/documents/angel/README.md

 Programs
 - [Accel](https://accel.com): Accel Starters is a scouting initiative.
 I have been part of the program for the 2020 and 2021 initiatives.
 - [Shilling](https://shilling.vc): Shilling's Founders Fund has a profit sharing model for founders of the companies they invest in.
-So, I have some carry in that fund.

 How do I invest?
 - I have stock in startups via 3 mechanisms: personal investments, holding investments, and agreements.
-    - Personal investments are old investments I made myself (Humberto, the person).
+    - Personal investments are old investments I made as Humberto, the person.
     - Structured investments are all the newer investments I've done via my micro investments company (Portotype).
-    - Agreements are situations where I have not directly investment money, but where my Angel activity can return shares in these companies:
+    - Agreements are situations where I have not directly investment money, and I get shared because of my Angel activity:
-        - In other companies, I get shares for being an Advisor or a Board Member.
+        - In some companies, I get shares for being an Advisor or a Board Member.
 Many conditions may apply to these shares, including vesting.
         - For the companies that say "via Accel Starters", this is an investment through the Accel Starters scouting program.
 There, I don't actually sign the investment; I just indicate the companies, and Accel invests.
 I will get my share of the total return of the investment between all scouts.
 If Accel invests more in these companies later, I may earn a small carry.
 All the return that I get is via Portotype.
         - Then there's other programs, where I gain some carry on investments through other mechanics.
 - Generally I invest very little money like $10k or less, with a couple of exceptions like the Accel Starters program.